 When it comes to making your own beauty products, cocoa butter is probably one of the first things you buy.
-It’s got so many uses and so many skin benefits!
+It’s got a multitude of uses and so many skin benefits!

-Extracted from cocoa beans, the fat is a major ingredient in the chocolate industry, but it’s also loved by cosmetic companies.
-And for good reason: it’s antioxidants-packed and has a long shelf life (up to five years!).
-It has a pleasant texture and it smells... like the best chocolate ever.
+As the fat extracted from cocoa beans, cocoa butter is a major ingredient in the chocolate industry.
+Because it contains so many fatty acids, it’s used to make the chocolate meltable [source].
+But it’s also loved by cosmetic companies.
+And for good reason: it’s antioxidant-packed and has a long shelf life (up to five years!).
+It has a pleasant texture and smells... like the best chocolate ever.

-So if you’ve just ordered your first cocoa butter and don’t know what to do with it… we’ve got some good ideas:
+For DIY recipes, look for raw, unrefined cocoa butter.
+I also like to use cocoa butter wafers because they're easier to measure and weigh.
+So if you’ve just ordered your first container of cocoa butter and don’t know what to do with it, we’ve got some ideas to get you started:

-Get soft, kissable lips almost instantly with a combination of cocoa butter, coconut oil, sugar and cocoa powder.
-The ingredients are easy to procure, and entirely edible (and delicious).
+Get soft, kissable lips almost instantly with a combination of cocoa butter, coconut oil, sugar, and cocoa powder.
+The ingredients are easy to procure, entirely edible, and delicious.

 The treatment can be applied once a week, and it’s particularly useful during cold winter months when your lips tend to be dry and chapped.